yianzhou/yianzhou.github.io/_posts/apple/2020-10-27-app-launch.md

 There're two main categories of fix-ups, **rebasing** and **binding**.

 Rebasing is adjusting pointers to within an image.
 It means going through all your data pointers and adding a slide to them (because of ASLR).
-Location of **rebase locations** is encoded in `__LINKEDIT`.
-So, we page-in all the `__DATA` pages and changing them.（这就解释了为什么 `__DATA` sengment 在内存中是脏分页）
+Location of those **rebase locations** is encoded in `__LINKEDIT`.
+When we start doing rebasing, we're actually causing page faults to page in all the `__DATA` pages.
+And then we cause copy and write as we're changing them.
+So rebasing can sometimes be expensive because of all the I/O.（这就解释了为什么 `__DATA` sengment 在内存中是脏分页）

 Binding is setting pointers to outside image.
 All references to something in another dylib are symbolic.
 So dyld needs to find the implementation of that **symbol** by looking through symbol tables.
 Once it's found, that values is stored in that data pointer.
 This is more computationally complex than rebasing is.
-But there's very little IO because rebasing has done most of the IO already.
+But there's very little I/O because rebasing has done most of the I/O already.

 > To see fix-ups: `> xcrun dyldinfo -rebase -bind -lazy_bind myapp.app/myapp`